alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 # Security Considerations

-This document is entirely comprised of security considerations.
+This document is entirely composed of security considerations.

 {backmatter}